How to Improve Your Garden Using Last Year’s Lessons

 • Compost: Rich in organic matter, compost improves soil structure, enhances nutrient availability, and promotes beneficial microbial activity.

-• Organic matter: In addition to compost, other organic materials like well-rotted manure, leaf mold, or shredded straw can increase soil fertility and improve water retention.
+• Organic matter: Besides compost, other organic materials like well-rotted manure, leaf mold, or shredded straw can increase soil fertility and improve water retention.

-• Lime or sulfur: Adjust the soil’s pH levels as needed to create the proper environment for your plants.
+• Lime or sulfur: Adjust the soil’s pH levels to create the proper environment for your plants.
 Lime raises pH (for acidic soils), while sulfur lowers pH (for alkaline soils).

 • Mineral amendments: Depending on nutrient deficiencies identified in your soil test, you may need to add specific mineral amendments like bone meal (for phosphorus), blood meal (for nitrogen), or Epsom salt (for magnesium).